 In order to perform such a disaggregation task, it is necessary to first build a mathematical model of a household.
 My work adopted an approach based on hidden Markov models (HMM), in which appliances within a household are represented by HMMs.
 Each HMM contains a number of parameters which describe the behaviour of a particular appliance, such as its power demand or frequency of use.
-However, every household is different, and two appliances of the same type (e.g. two fridges from different manufacturers) will behave slightly different.
+However, every household is different, and two appliances of the same type (e.g. two fridges from different manufacturers) will behave slightly differently.
 This motivated a Bayesian treatment of HMMs, which would describe both the similarities and differences between different appliances of the same type.

 A Bayesian hidden Markov model

 Many existing NILM approaches require the collection of appliance-level sub-metered or manually labelled data from the household in which disaggregation is applied.
-In contrast, my work focused on the learning of specific appliance models from only aggregate electricity data.
+In contrast, my work focused on learning specific appliance models from only aggregate electricity data.
 To do so, appliance behaviour which generalises between households was learned from data sets containing many examples of appliances of the same type (e.g. many different fridges).
 These general appliance models could then be tuned to match an appliance in a specific household using only aggregate data.
 This approach is similar to transfer learning, in that sub-metered appliance-level data from other households was combined with aggregate-level data from the target household to produce highly accurate appliance models.

 Comparison of a general model of an appliance type and specific model of an appliance instance for a microwave's power demand